divyaaa1812/se_project_react/wtwr/README.md

 ### Intro

-This Webpage is designed using React JS.
-Purpose of the webpage is to display garments to wear based on the weather condition in a city from United States.
+This Webpage is designed using React JS.The idea of the application is pretty simple - we make a call to an API, which then responds with the daily weather forecast.
+We collect the weather data, process it, and then based on the forecast, we recommend suitable clothing to the user.

 Technologies Used: React JS